-Streaming from a Windows 10 notebook, desktop, tablet or phone is incredibly easy, provided that you have the right materials on hand.
+Streaming from a Windows 10 laptop, desktop, tablet or phone is incredibly easy, provided that you have the right materials on hand.

-Here’s how to cast or stream from a Windows 10 notebook, desktop or tablet directly to a television set or set-top box.
+Here’s how to cast or stream from a Windows 10 laptop, desktop or tablet directly to a television set or set-top box.

 Before We Begin